GiuseppePatane/BlogApi/README.md

 2) test folder contains the libraries for testing the application code behavior
    + **BlogPost.UnitTest**:  project for testing the domain logic
-   + **BlogPost.IntegrationTests**: project for testing to test the interaction between the domain logic and the database
+   + **BlogPost.IntegrationTests**: project for testing the interaction between the domain logic and the database
    + **BlogPost.FunctionalTest** project for testing the web api.
 It's start a test web server and a test db.